pettni/smooth/README.md

-# lie

-Lie theory for robotics: manual and library
+# smooth: A C++20 Lie Theory Library and Book for Robotics

 # Roadmap